 2.3 Independence and Length of Service

-The position/status and term in office of each Director at the date of this report is as follows:
+The position/status and term in office of each Director as at 30 June 2018 is as follows:

 |Name of Director